 Happy that we had stuck around long enough to see something we made our way back down to the car and check in at the hotel.

 It’s surprisingly difficult to get a room in this winter playground but we managed to get one at the Hilton Coylumbridge for both nights.
-Located just a few miles out of Aviemore and right next to plenty of trails and walks and with plenty of other activities locally there is something to occupy everyone.
+Located just a few miles out of Aviemore and right next to plenty of trails and walks and with a myriad of other activities locally there is something to occupy everyone.

 I always struggle in hotel rooms because they are so warm and I am used to draughts and whistles down the chimney in our old gate house.
 I turned the heating practically off on the first night and put the window on the latch, allowing for some fresh air.
 This plan was thwarted by live music being played in the foyer of the hotel (of which we were practically right next to on the ground floor).
 Next morning after breakfast I mentioned the noise at the desk to be told “it only goes on until 22:30” but was offered another room for our second night at the opposite side of the hotel.
 Perfect.